 There are many other cases where a retainer fee model is preferable to you and the client.

-What Is A Retainer Fee for Social Media management?
+What Is a Retainer Fee for Social Media management for small business?

 A retainer fee is when you bill your client every month.
 You bill them for hours worked (Pay for Work retainer) or for access to your expertise (Pay for Access retainer).